sizeofvoid/libopeninput/doc/user/test-suite.rst

 ==============================================================================

 libinput ships with a number of tests all run automatically on ``ninja test``.
-The primary test suite is the ``libinput-test-suite-runner``.
-When testing, the ``libinput-test-suite-runner`` should always be invoked to check for behavior changes.
+The primary test suite is the ``libinput-test-suite``.
+When testing, the ``libinput-test-suite`` should always be invoked to check for behavior changes.
 The test suite relies on the kernel and udev to function correctly.
 It is not suitable for running inside containers.